unr-lib-digservices/aspace-pui/README.md

 The UNR Libraries ArchivesSpace PUI customization files and documentation can be found in this repo.

 ## Version
-These configurations are made to [ArchivesSpace version 2.5.2](https://github.com/archivesspace/archivesspace/releases/tag/v2.5.2), though a version of the plugin is also running on 2.7.1.
+These configurations are currently running on version 2.7.1.

 ## Customizations for this PUI are achieved by two types of edits:
 1. Configurations to the core code configuration file config.rb, found at /path/to/aspace/config/config.rb.
 These configurations are described below.